loading spinner

 Windjammer Angelique

-Activity note: On any given day during this cruise the itinerary is subject to change depending on the winds, tides, the fog, other weather and exciting opportunities that present themselves.
+Activity note: Rowing a small boat.
+Walking and other activities during independent exploration of the village according to personal choice.
+On any given day during this cruise, the itinerary is subject to change depending on the winds, tides, the fog, other weather and exciting opportunities that present themselves.

-Morning: We'll continue our journey this morning with opportunities to help raise the anchor, handle the sails, and steer the Angelique.
-Along the way grandparents and grandchildren will work together to identify parts of the ship, learn how to tie knots, and learn more about the seals, porpoise, and other marine mammals in Maine.
-(On any given day during this cruise the itinerary is subject to change depending on the winds, tides, the fog, other weather and exciting opportunities that present themselves.)
+Morning: We’ll continue our journey this morning with opportunities to help raise the anchor, handle the sails, and steer the Angelique.
+Along the way, grandparents and grandchildren will work together to identify parts of the ship, learn how to tie knots, and learn more about the seals, porpoise, and other marine mammals in Maine.

-Afternoon: This afternoon we'll drop anchor near a coastal village or a nature sanctuary.
-Help furl the sails and then row ashore in a small boat to explore the village or walking trails.
-You will have free time to walk about the village or trails and stretch your legs.
-(On any given day during this cruise the itinerary is subject to change depending on the winds, tides, the fog, other weather and exciting opportunities that present themselves.)
+Afternoon: We'll drop anchor near a coastal village or a nature sanctuary.
+We will help furl the sails and then row ashore in a small boat to explore the village or walking trails.
+We will have time for independent exploration; walk about the village or trails and stretch your legs.

-Evening: After dinner activities may include a friendly rowing competition grandparents vs. grandkids, cards with questions grandkids can use to "interview" their grandparents, and boat bingo.
-Other activities at anchor include board games, music, swimming, rowing, paddling, and star gazing.
+Evening: After-dinner activities may include a friendly rowing competition grandparents vs. grandkids, and cards with questions grandkids can use to “interview” their grandparents.
+Other activities at anchor include board games, music, swimming, rowing, paddling, and stargazing.

 DAY